Joey Meneses Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.385) thanks to 18 extra-base hits.
+- Meneses leads Washington with a slugging percentage of .383, fueled by 18 extra-base hits.

-- He ranks 17th in batting average, 68th in on base percentage, and 123rd in slugging among qualifying hitters in baseball.

-- In 71.9% of his 64 games this season, Meneses has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Among qualifying hitters in MLB action, his batting average ranks 14th, his on-base percentage ranks 70th, and he is 125th in the league in slugging.

-- In 64 games played this season, he has gone deep in just two of them.
+- In 65 games played this season, he has hit a homer in only two of them.

-- He has scored in 25 games this year (39.1%), including multiple runs in three games.
+- He has scored in 25 of 65 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.